jameshughes89/cs101/site/topics/intro/intro.rst

    * Who here knows how to build a house?

 * Each of the things you will learn are perhaps simple on their own, but using them together to achieve something is challenging

-* These topics really are going to be shockingly different from what you are probably used to.
-Very few classes can prepare you for the way of thinking that will be required for this class
+* These topics really are going to be shockingly different from what you are probably used to
+    * Very few classes can prepare you for the way of thinking that will be required for this class

-* Unfortunately, intro to CS classes do often have an unusually high fail rate
+* Unfortunately, intro to computer science classes do often have an unusually high fail rate
+* The best way to set yourself up for success is
+    * Practice
+    * Read
+    * Stay on top of the content

 So I should be terrified?